-Martin Pitt (Old Cranbrookian 1957) was someone who was positive, cheerful and full of energy.
-He was irrepressible.
 Where he saw a need he acted and carried people with him.
 Sadly passing away in 2010, he embodied, lived and breathed the web of the Cranbrook community.

 Martin was at Cranbrook for almost 60 years as a student, teacher, Housemaster, Sports Coach and Deputy Headmaster.
 He was the heart and soul of the School and to commemorate Martin’s commitment and contribution to the life of Cranbrook, his family and the School established The Martin Pitt Scholarship.

 Education and support for those less fortunate were two of Martin’s many passions.
 Martin’s love for rural Australia and his enthusiasm for boys’ education never waned and he had a strong belief that boys outside the city fringe should also have the opportunity of enjoying a Cranbrook education.
 He also understood the financial difficulty most rural parents endure.

 Endowment of one boy in perpetuity (one boy every six years) with a full Boarding and Tuition Scholarship from Year 7 to Year 12 will require a corpus of $1.2 million.
 To ensure that the Martin Pitt Scholarship can be offered in perpetuity, only a percentage of the interest earned from the corpus will be used to offset the Scholarship costs.
 The remaining earnings will be reinvested to ensure that the value of the Scholarship is not eroded.

 Many Old Cranbrookians, past and present parents, friends and Cranbrook staff have offered support for this Scholarship.

 All gifts to the Martin Pitt Scholarship Fund are fully tax deductible for Australian taxpayers through the Cranbrook Scholarship Fund.
 For US taxpayers, tax deductible gifts can be made through the Australian Independent Schools USA Foundation a 501 (c)(3) registered charity.